 My Research mainly focuses on Artificial Intelligence of Things (AIoT), where the state-of-the-art AI models are proposed and implemented in the edge computing and enables everything interconnected.
-Broadly speaking, I study how AI models empower IoT-enabled edge devices to sense the environment (i.e. Smart Sensing), how AI models are efficiently deployed in resource-restrained devices (i.e. Efficient AI Systems), and how multimodal data from IoT sensors can be represented and engineered to support decision-making (i.e. Multimodal Learning).
+Broadly speaking, I study how AI models empower IoT-enabled edge devices to sense the environment (i.e. Wireless Sensing), how AI models are efficiently deployed in resource-restrained devices (i.e. Efficient AI Systems), and how multimodal data from IoT sensors can be represented and engineered to support decision-making (i.e. Multimodal Learning).

 Revolving these goals, my team mainly studies the following topics:

 - Deep Learning for IoT-enabled Wireless Sensing: The state-of-the-art deep learning models empower better representation learning and difficult tasks for smart sensing such as device-free human activity recognition, gesture recognition and human vital sign detection.
 Though massive deep models have been explored for camera data, it is worth exploring many other IoT sensor data, such as mmWave radar, WiFi signals and ultra-wideband (UWB).
 To this end, we develop deep learning, transfer learning, few-shot learning and self-supervised learning algorithms to enable cost-effective, data-efficient, privacy-preserving and fine-grained wireless sensing technology.

 - Multimodal Learning for Sensor Fusion: In smart sensing, a single modality can have main flaws when confronting some situations.
 For instance, visual recognition models cannot work well in the face of bad illumination or occlusion, which can be overcome by wireless sensing (e.g. WiFi or radar).
 To leverage the complementarity of various modalities, we propose multimodal learning algorithms for robust smart sensing under kinds of circumstances 24/7.